Industrial Equity Mapper

 Introduction

 America’s industrial past is complicated.
-The steel, aluminum, and other manufacturing industries are well regarded for their role in expanding the middle class.
-These industries powered economic growth throughout the late 19th and 20th centuries, supporting the nation’s rise into the largest economy in the world.
+Steel, aluminum, and other manufacturing industries are often celebrated for expanding the middle class and powering economic growth throughout the 19th and 20th centuries, helping the United States become the world’s largest economy.

-This simple narrative misses so much.
-Unions — not industry — built the middle class, but this wealth frequently excluded Black people, immigrants, and people who lived near these facilities.
-Industrial production created a terrible environmental and health burden in neighboring communities, often under-monitored and under-reported while heating the planet.
-In recent decades, many facilities have closed, unable to compete against international imports or chasing lower labor costs in other countries.
+But this simple narrative leaves out a great deal.
+Unions — not industry alone— built the middle class, but industry’s prosperity often excluded Black people, immigrants, and people who lived near these facilities.
+For many of these communities, instead of opportunity, industrial production brought environmental and health burdens and pollution that was under-monitored, under-reported, and that continues to heat the planet.
+In recent decades, many facilities have closed, unable to compete against international imports or in pursuit of lower labor costs overseas.

 So, where do we go from here?
-Building a better future starts with better data and using narrative power to tell the story of what industrial transformation — a future for industry that breaks with our past — might look like.
+Building a better future starts with better data and using storytelling to build a powerful vision and a more honest story of industrial transformation — a future for industry that breaks with our past — might look like.

-The Industrial Equity Mapper: Stories of Industrial Pollution in the U.S. sits at the intersection of heavy industry and justice in 12 key geographies, delivering concrete data and storytelling to put power back into the hands of everyday people.
+The Industrial Equity Mapper: Stories of Industrial Pollution in the U.S. sits at the intersection of heavy industry and justice in 24 key geographies, delivering concrete data and storytelling to put power back into the hands of everyday people.
 It analyzes a range of health, demographic, economic, and pollution data with dozens of interviews of industry’s impact on communities.
-Our work stands on the shoulders of those who have fought tirelessly for better monitoring of industrial pollution and have demanded accountability.
+This work builds on the decades-long efforts of communities that have fought for better monitoring, greater transparency, and accountability from industry.

 Click below to read the case studies that include historical context and experiences of impacted communities: